"With so many false alarms, I didn't want to rush to hospital until I was completely sure."

 My pregnancy wasn’t a smooth ride.
 My body didn’t quite agree throughout, but when at 27 weeks I lost my mucus plug and began to have complications, my pregnancy went from bad to worse.
 My partner is an American citizen, and I myself am from the UK.
 At the time, we were on different continents, he wasn’t supposed to arrive in the UK until the middle of May—it was still March!

 I was told that Arthur would arrive early, but how early they didn’t know.
 I was discharged from hospital and allowed to return to work.
-Within one day, my waters broke.
+Within one day, my water broke.
 Things got more real by the day.

-I returned to hospital where they confirmed my waters had indeed broken at 28 weeks, but doctors feared the baby coming so early.
+I returned to hospital where they confirmed my water had indeed broken at 28 weeks, but doctors feared the baby coming so early.
 They informed me they would try and keep me until 34 weeks at which point they would have to induce me.

 Nevertheless, Arthur had other ideas!

 At 29 weeks and 3 days, I returned home after a long day of check-ups in hospital to find myself contracting.
 With so many false alarms, I didn’t want to rush to hospital until I was completely sure.
 Sure enough, a couple hours passed and my contractions became more intense and closer together.
 I was terrified!
 My partner was 4,000 miles away and my baby was coming!

 My parents rushed me to hospital where I was immediately given a scan and put on a drip of paracetamol to narrow down what my “pains” could be.
 I knew he was on his way, but the doctors seemed to be in denial.
 They didn’t want him out, and were convinced that telling themselves he wasn’t coming would work!
 I was repeatedly told it was probably just a water infection.
 However, my contractions worsened.